bashrc2/AberMUSH/README.md

 You now should be able to connect to your server on `<server IP/hostname>:35123`

 You can define who has admin/ArchWizard status by creating a file called `admins` within the same directory that you ran `abermush.py` from and adding their usernames.
-Admins can mute or unmute other players and teleport to rooms.
+Admins can mute or unmute other players, teleport to rooms or summon other players to their location.